Using Protocols

 We'll walk through the details of this program shortly, but first here's the whole thing:

-#![no_main] #![no_std] use log::info; use uefi::boot::{self, SearchType}; use uefi::prelude::*; use uefi::proto::device_path::text::{ AllowShortcuts, DevicePathToText, DisplayOnly, }; use uefi::proto::loaded_image::LoadedImage; use uefi::{Identify, Result}; #[entry] fn main() -> Status { uefi::helpers::init().unwrap(); print_image_path().unwrap(); boot::stall(10_000_000); Status::SUCCESS } fn print_image_path() -> Result { let loaded_image = boot::open_protocol_exclusive::<LoadedImage>(boot::image_handle())?; let device_path_to_text_handle = *boot::locate_handle_buffer( SearchType::ByProtocol(&DevicePathToText::GUID), )? .first() .expect("DevicePathToText is missing"); let device_path_to_text = boot::open_protocol_exclusive::<DevicePathToText>( device_path_to_text_handle, )?; let image_device_path = loaded_image.file_path().expect("File path is not set"); let image_device_path_text = device_path_to_text .convert_device_path_to_text( image_device_path, DisplayOnly(true), AllowShortcuts(false), ) .expect("convert_device_path_to_text failed"); info!("Image path: {}", &*image_device_path_text); Ok(()) }
+#![no_main] #![no_std] use core::time::Duration; use log::info; use uefi::boot::{self, SearchType}; use uefi::prelude::*; use uefi::proto::device_path::text::{ AllowShortcuts, DevicePathToText, DisplayOnly, }; use uefi::proto::loaded_image::LoadedImage; use uefi::{Identify, Result}; #[entry] fn main() -> Status { uefi::helpers::init().unwrap(); print_image_path().unwrap(); boot::stall(Duration::from_secs(10)); Status::SUCCESS } fn print_image_path() -> Result { let loaded_image = boot::open_protocol_exclusive::<LoadedImage>(boot::image_handle())?; let device_path_to_text_handle = *boot::locate_handle_buffer( SearchType::ByProtocol(&DevicePathToText::GUID), )? .first() .expect("DevicePathToText is missing"); let device_path_to_text = boot::open_protocol_exclusive::<DevicePathToText>( device_path_to_text_handle, )?; let image_device_path = loaded_image.file_path().expect("File path is not set"); let image_device_path_text = device_path_to_text .convert_device_path_to_text( image_device_path, DisplayOnly(true), AllowShortcuts(false), ) .expect("convert_device_path_to_text failed"); info!("Image path: {}", &*image_device_path_text); Ok(()) }

 When the program is run it will print something like this: